bignerdranch/CoreDataStack/README.md

 that makes it both easier and safer to use Core Data.

-## A better fetched results controller delegate
+## A better fetched results controller and delegate
 Our `FetchedResultsController<ManagedObjectType>`
 sends Swifty delegate messages, rather than a mess of optionals.